Ex-deputy Bidal Duran wins tight northern Minnesota House race against homeless advocate Reed Olson

 Duran got 850 more votes than Olson to maintain GOP control of the seat.

-In the tight race, Republican Bidal Duran secured 52% of votes over DFL opponent Reed Olson to maintain GOP control of the state House of Representatives 2A seat.
+Republican Bidal Duran secured 52% of votes over DFL opponent Reed Olson to maintain GOP control of the House 2A seat.
 The margin came down to 850 votes, according to unofficial results from the Minnesota Secretary of State’s Office.

 Duran, 39, who was terminated Aug.
 30 from the Hubbard County Sheriff’s Office, said in a brief Facebook post on election night: “WE WON!!!
 I want to thank everyone for their support.”